gheorghina/gheorghina.github.io/_posts/2018-11-24-ansible-vagrant-setup-on-windows.markdown

         end
       end

+      ```

-  3. For creating the virtual machines, the `virtual up machine_name` command has to be used As you can notice, the first machine configuration specifies that vm1 is the primary machine, this means that the `machine_name` can be skipped from the command.
+  3. For creating the virtual machines, the `virtual up machine_name` command has to be used
+     As you can notice, the first machine configuration specifies that vm1 is the primary machine, this means that the `machine_name` can be skipped from the command.

      Therefore, start the `cmd` under `admin` rights and navigate to `d:\vagrant\demo` path where the `vagrantfile` can be found

-     For creating the first machine run
+     For creating the first machine, execute

      ```
      $ vagrant up
      ```

-     For creating the second machine run
+     For creating the second machine, execute

      ```
      $ vagrant up vm2